sarvani29/Data-Visualization---Nightingale-s-Rose-Chart/README.md

 # Data-Visualization---Nightingale-s-Rose-Chart
 A replica of Nightingale's Rose chart is constructed depicting causes of mortality of the army for one year.
+Two views of the coxcomb chart are shown.